 Loyal to the Coconut Palms Beach Resort, the Pfiefs enjoy shelling and walking but both appeared to be content readers on this afternoon.

 “We don’t ramp up the entertainment too much,” Jim Pfief said.

 If you do want to ramp it up, stroll Flagler Avenue and pick your watering hole.
 Or, make real use of that beach bag; stuffing it with purchases from a plant nursery, jewelry and clothing boutiques; even tiny art galleries.

 Shopping is available to the west, across the North Causeway, as well along New Smyrna Beach’s historic riverfront business district — Canal Street.
-Antique shops (NSB Antique Mall and Palms Antiques & Collectables are fun) and the newly renovated New Smyrna Museum of History on Sams Avenue, just north of Canal, are two options.
+Antique shops (NSB Antique Mall is fun) and the newly renovated New Smyrna Museum of History on Sams Avenue, just north of Canal, are two options.